Alphasite/CS-5321-database-prac/project-3/README.md

 Many parametrized tests are also provided in the test folder to verify the behavior of our implementation.

+### Install notes

+There are two extra dependencies used by the testing code to simplify some util operations : commons-io (file ops) and h2database (reference implementation to compare some outputs).

+Both jars are present in the lib folder and should be recognized by eclipse on project import.

+On some occasions the project will not build after importing it in eclipse, removing and readding the execution JRE solves the issue.

 ### Optimization algorithms

 **Selection pushing** : _QueryBuilder.processWhereClause()_